MultiSafepay/docs/content/payments/integrations/ready-made/magento1/_index.md

 4. To configure MultiSafepay gift cards, go to the **MultiSafepay Gift Cards** page.
     Make sure gift cards are activated in your MultiSafepay account.
 For more information, see [Gift cards](/payments/methods/prepaid-cards/gift-cards).

-5. To configure FastCheckout settings, go to the **FastCheckout** page.
-    For more information, see [FastCheckout](/payments/methods/fastcheckout).